 Ever left a plastic spoon in a hot pot only to come back to a deformed utensil?
 You won't have that problem with wooden tools – they're naturally heat resistant.

 Not only are wooden utensils sturdy, but they are also environmentally friendly.
 They’re biodegradable and durable, making them a sustainable choice for your kitchen.

 Wooden utensils require a bit more TLC than your average kitchen tools.
 They should be hand-washed using mild soap and warm water, then air-dried.
-Treating them with mineral oil from time to time helps to keep the wood nourished and prevents it from drying out.
+Treating them with food grade mineral oil from time to time helps to keep the wood nourished and prevents it from drying out.